Jets Fire HC Robert Saleh

 Ulbrich, 47, coached at the Senior Bowl this year and received interest from the 49ers.
 The NFC West team sought to interview Ulbrich for its DC vacancy; Ulbrich played his entire NFL career with the 49ers.
 Saleh blocked the interview, as teams are permitted for contracted assistants regarding lateral moves.
 Now, Ulbrich will take a crack at filling Saleh’s post, as this Jets regime attempts to prevent full-scale change.

 By being retained for Year 4, Saleh joined a select few modern HCs in surviving after three consecutive sub-.500 seasons.
 Only six HCs have managed to last into Year 4 without a .500 season in their first three years this century.
-Dom Capers (Texans) Mike Nolan (49ers), Jeff Fisher (Rams), Gus Bradley (Jaguars) and Jon Gruden (Raiders 2.0) are the other club members.
+Dom Capers (Texans), Mike Nolan (49ers), Jeff Fisher (Rams), Gus Bradley (Jaguars) and Jon Gruden (Raiders 2.0) are the other club members.

+Despite the Jets having a chance to claim the AFC East lead Monday night against the Bills, Saleh will not have a chance to see a turnaround through.
 It will not be hard to see Saleh, after the Jets’ defensive performance since 2022 and based on the 49ers defense’s ascent on his watch, earning a DC opportunity in 2025.
 But he is out of a job in New York.
 Now, the Douglas watch begins.

-View Comments (69)
+View Comments (133)